ResearchComputing/Documentation/docs/programming/MPI-Fortran.md

 END PROGRAM
 ```

-Compiling and submitting this code will result in the following output
+Compiling and running this code will result in the following output
 (note the ranks are now sequential):

 ```